 Real World Application

-You wish to see Sales History Data in a Multiple-Record Retrieval.
+You wish to see Sales History Data in a Multiple Row Data List Retrieval.
 The problem is that the file contains millions of records and you know that you only ever want to see data for one particular customer at a time.
 You decide that you want to first show users a screen with all current customers.
 From here, the user should click on a customer, then they will be taken to all the Sales History data for that customer only.

 - Build your Sales History Retrieval.
-You must sequence by the Customer Number.
+You must use the Customer Number field as the dimension.
 The reason you must do this is because m-Power will only pass data from key fields to an application.
 Build the retrieval.

-- Next, build your Customer look-up retrival over your Customer Master table.
-Here the sequence key does not matter because this is the calling application.
+- Next, build your Customer look-up retrieval over your Customer Master table.
+Here the dimension key does not matter because this is the calling application.
 Simply be sure that the customer number has been included in this application.